Child Care

 The Child Care for Working Families Act

-What it could mean for babies:
+What these bills could mean for babies:

 More families across the country would have access to high-quality, affordable child care.
 This would provide more babies and toddlers, including children with disabilities, with the developmental support they need to arrive at school ready to learn and prepared for future success.